rwaltr/rwaltpro/content/posts/the-power-problem/index.md

 ## What does my homelab use?

-Now, go into your homelab, google, stare at your power bricks, you need to find the following information.
+Now, go into your homelab, google your hardware, stare at your power bricks, you need to find the following information.

 - If your computer only accepts an AC input
-  - What is its max `Watt` rating
+  - What is its max `Watt` rating?
 - If your computer/device has an external power brick.
-  - What is its `Volts` and `Amps`
+  - What is its `Volts` and `Amps`?

 Sort all this together